fabricematrat/ThreeCircles/README.md

 ### CheckinController.groovy,
 - once a place is found with Google Places, save it to ThreeCircles database.
-- look at event method that trigger the event push
+- look at **event** method that triggers the event push (we'll use event push next step on view)

 ### On created, in checkin-view.js, deal with event push

 Event push (Grails plugin using Atmosphere framework) is doing broadcast to all browsers.
 3musketeers PushManager is dealing with excluding "myself".
 In order to know in your code if you're the one triggering created callback you can user the NOTIFIED tag.
-NOTIFIED boolean is set when you are notidied of somebody else event.
+NOTIFIED boolean is set true when you are notidied of somebody else event.
+In **that.model.createdItem** callback
+- add **resetForm('form-update-checkin')** call to clear the form.
+- in **resetForm** method clear checkin bubble's text area.
+- always in **that.model.createdItem** callback, add newly created value.
+Use **addAndSort** for the display.
 ```java
    if (!data.item.NOTIFIED) {
      // I'm being notified of a new checkin